 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 300 words, demonstrate course-related knowledge, and be supported by biblical principles.
 In addition to the thread, the student will reply to at least 3 classmates’ threads.
 Each reply must be at least 150 words and be supported by biblical principles.

 The Brand Development Project will consist of a single, substantial body of work completed in 4 phases throughout the course: